-- 1. The District utilizes trained multidisciplinary Threat Assessment Teams at each building to evaluate threats and implement the appropriate mitigation strategies.
+- The District utilizes trained multidisciplinary Threat Assessment Teams (a.k.a.
+Behavioral Assessment Teams) at each building to evaluate threats and implement the appropriate mitigation strategies.
 The District provides support and record keeping for the activities of each team. - 2.
-Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - 3.
+The District has established building-level multidisciplinary Behavioral Assessment Teams, which assesses whether certain exhibited behaviors or actions need intervention or other support.
+The Behavioral Assessment Team convenes annually to conduct staff training sessions on the safety and emergency procedures of such team 12 - 3.
+The District Safety Team engages in table top exercises to discuss their roles during an emergency and their responses to a sample emergency situation.
+13 - 4.
+Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - 5.
 Training for school staff working in an incident control capacity may include: - a.
 Individual and group de-escalation techniques - b.
 Non-violent conflict resolution skills and - c.
-Peer mediation - 4.
+Peer mediation - 6.
 The District may provide de-escalation techniques and nonviolent conflict resolution training to other staff annually.
-Each building has some staff trained in nonviolent conflict resolution. - 5.
-Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 6.
-The use of a visitor management system (currently Raptor) to screen visitors. - 7.
-The District has executed Memorandums of Understanding (MOU) with Security Providers as required by NYS Regulation. - 8.
-Extended day and other school safety programs The district school buildings and facilities provide a valuable resource to our students and community after the conclusion of the school day.
-The following are strategies are utilized during after-school hours: - 1.
-To the degree possible, access to areas of the school building is limited to only those needed for activities. - 2.
-Some buildings may use a modified point of entry.
+Each building has some staff trained in nonviolent conflict resolution. - 7.
+Training may be available during staff development sessions, on conference days and via on-demand web-based training modules. - 8.
+The use of a visitor management system (currently Raptor) to screen visitors. - 9.
+The District has executed Memorandums of Understanding (MOU) with Security Providers as required by NYS Regulation14.